klahnakoski/JSONQueryExpressionTests/docs/GSOC Proposal.md

 > Building your own solution from scratch is a reasonable path to take.
 This will allow you to understand the problem without understanding how my incomplete solution tried to solve the problem.
 It may be less work overall.
 You can fork the [jx-sqlite](https://github.com/klahnakoski/jx-sqlite/tree/master) code, remove all the implementation and start writing code that will pass tests.

+**Can I fork ActiveData?**

+> Forking ActiveData is not a good idea: ActiveData works with ElasticSearch 1.7 which can already deal with nested object arrays, and perform schema merging.
+Elasticsearch uses a completely different data model from relational databases.Tracking the nested object array schema and translating the queries is the hard part of using Sqlite.

 **What is to be done next in `jx-sqlite`?**

 > If you are comfortable with extending [jx-sqlite](https://github.com/klahnakoski/jx-sqlite/tree/master), then it is obvious to ask where is the hole to be filled:
 > The majority of the problem is performing the deep queries: When JSON documents are added, the library is responsible for creating tables to hold the contents of any arrays - this is broken because the schema management is not clear and there are bugs.
 The current code is too complicated to understand in a single sitting; so I started a refactor to that will provide an API to a snowflake schema; it will map a hierarchical (snowflake) schema to a sqlite relational database.
 Hopefully, the JSON <-> Snowflake <-> sqlite transform will prove easier to understand and we can pass some of the more complicated tests.

+**What about the JSON1 connector for Sqlite?**

+> The [JSON1 connector](https://www.sqlite.org/json1.html) is a limited form of Oracle's JSON query features; it provides functions over a BLOB, and this limits what the database can do to make queries faster.
+I want a solution that can leverage the features of a database; like profile statistics, query optimization, ability to add indexes, materialized views, and SQL.

+> Yes, including SQL: JSON query expressions are designed to make complex data easy to query, but they are limited to viewing data as belonging to a data cube; having general SQL expressions opens the data up to more complex analysis.
+With JSON properties fully decomposed to the database we get both complex and optimized queries.

 **Why does `jx-sqlite` use pyLibrary?**